cloudfoundry-attic/cf-abacus/doc/sampler.md

 ## 1. Introduction

-Abacus enables service providers, also known as *resource providers*, to report and aggregate usage data through the usage of two types of usages:
+Abacus enables service providers, also known as *resource providers*, to report and aggregate usage data by employing two types of usages:

 **Discrete:** These usages deal with independent consumption events, occuring at a specific point in time.